alasch2/SL.Java.Examples.Cucumber/README.md

 See the Examples section for usage.

 ### Pom Settings
-There are several properties to be set in the root pom:
+There are several properties, that are used by the sealights-maven-plugin, that should be defined in the `dev.properties` file, located in the root project:
 1. The property `tokenfile.path` should be set to the relevant token file location.
 2. The property `buildscanner.path` should be set to the actual path to the build-scanner jar.
 3. The property `testlistener.path` should be set to the actual path to the test-listener jar.

+**NOTE:** If the dev.properties cannot be found or has invalid values, the build proceeds without Sealights

 ### Sealigts Plugin Parameters
 1. The Sealigts plugin parameters are defined in the root project pom; the sub-projects poms by default contain only **appName** parameter.